 Somewhere in the right-center field gap of Saint John Paul the Great’s baseball field, Paul Fritschner and Steve Miller realized their futures in baseball would revolve more around analyzing the game than playing it.

-It took a few preliminary (but fun!) podcasts, three years, and both Paul and Steve moving to southwest Ohio for college to get their plan grooving.
+It took a few preliminary (but fun!) podcasts, six years, and both Paul and Steve moving to southwest Ohio for college to get their plan grooving.
 But at long last, here it is!

 Welcome to The Top Step!
 Here, Paul and Steve join forces on a website and podcast dedicated to bringing you the best insight and stories that baseball has to offer.

 Since 2011, Steve wrote Fish Fry, a blog centered on the Miami Marlins.
 If you do some digging on The Top Step, you’ll find the remnants of Fish Fry, which documented Steve’s arduous fan journey from the Florida Marlins through the Ozzie Guillen era to the almost-competitive Miami Marlins.

 Paul started Our National(s) Pastime in 2014 to document the Washington Nationals and his journey as a fan.